Ginger421/EmployeeTracker/README.md

 # EmployeeTracker

 ## Description
-This application was designed to allow users to manage database by viewing, adding and updating departments, roles and employees.
-This application was created using Node.js, JavaScript, cTable, mysql and inquirer.
+This application is a content management system and was designed to allow users to manage database by viewing, adding and updating departments, roles and employees.
+This application was created using Node.js, JavaScript, cTable, mysql2 and inquirer.

 ## Table of Contents
 * [Usage](#usage)